 Getting to Beomeosa Temple: Take Busan subway Line 1 to Beomeosa Station.
 From Exit 5 or 7, walk up Chongnyongyejeon-ro about 5 minutes to the Samsin Bus Stop, just before the traffic circle.
 Hop onto Bus 90 and exit at the stop in front of the Beomeosa Ticket Office.

 Got more time for Busan sightseeing?
-Here’s a few more ideas for where to go in Busan…
+Here are a few more ideas for where to go…

 Shop and munch at Gukje Market